black-ai/machine-learning-challenge/README.md

 Would you be tempted to approach this classification task using any machine learning technique other than deep learning?
 If so, include a short (<200 word) explanation as to which and why.

 ## Happy hacking!

+The linked rgb-d dataset was taken from:
+[1] L. Spinello, K. O. Arras.
+People Detection in RGB-D Data.
+IEEE Int.
+Conf. on Intelligent Robots and Systems (IROS), 2011.
+[2] M. Luber and L. Spinello and K. O. Arras People Tracking in RGB-D Data With On-line Boosted Target Models.
+IEEE Int.
+Conf. on Intelligent Robots and Systems (IROS), 2011.